What to Consider When Building a Pool

 There are many decisions to make when building a pool.
 While deciding on pool equipment and aesthetics can be an overwhelming part of building a pool, it becomes more straightforward once you know all the options.
 There are five basic pool equipment and 10 key things to consider when building a pool.

 You need to consider whether your pool is for recreational purposes (family leisure/casual swim) or for exercise and training.
-Form should follow function.
-If you answered recreational, then a conventional inground swimming pool should suit you and your family nicely.
+The form should follow a function.
+If you answered recreationally, then a conventional inground swimming pool should suit you and your family nicely.
 If you answered exercise and training, you might want to consider a lap pool.

 Think carefully about how much money you want to spend on the entire project.
 Keep in mind that you will need to account for excavation costs (making the hole for the pool and replacing lawn), installation, ongoing costs like equipment and pool chemicals, your design choices and the surrounding pool area.
 The exact cost of your new swimming pool depends on various factors.